Difference between revisions of "Stodart Hall" - Pindula

 |

+'''Stodart Hall''' is the biggest community centre in [[Zimbabwe]]'s oldest township of [[Mbare]] in [[Harare]].
+At the outset of the [[Second Chimurenga]], the nationalists met and plotted confrontation of the colonial Government at this emblematic building.

-(Created page with "'''Stodart Hall''' is the biggest community centre in Zimbabwe's oldest township of Mbare in Harare.
-At the outset of the Second Chimurenga, the nationalists m...")
+'''Stodart Hall''' is the biggest community centre in [[Zimbabwe]]'s oldest township of [[Mbare]] in [[Harare]].
+At the outset of the [[Second Chimurenga]], the nationalists met and plotted confrontation of the colonial Government at this emblematic building.

 |+